Server installation

 java -jar .\lib\server.jar

-If the NOM Server is required to support self-registered agents, then additional configuration properties needs to be provided to above commands.
-These include:
+If the NOM Server is required to support self-registered agents ensure that the configuration property GRPC_SERVER_SECURITY_TRUST_CERT_COLLECTION (or grpc.server.security.trustCertCollection) is provided to above commands.
+It is described in the configuration reference table below.

 Running NOM server behind a proxy